Solar Cruiser, NASA's large solar sail test

-Solar Cruiser will build on that legacy in 2025 by deploying a sail with an area of 1,650 square meters (17,800 square feet), big enough to cover more than six tennis courts.
-It will orbit an artificial spot between the Earth and the Sun that can be used for solar science or to provide advance warning of solar storms that damage satellites and disrupt power grids on Earth.
+Solar Cruiser aimed to build on that legacy by deploying a sail with an area of 1,650 square meters (17,800 square feet), big enough to cover more than six tennis courts.
+It would have orbited an artificial spot between the Earth and the Sun that could be used for solar science or to provide advance warning of solar storms that damage satellites and disrupt power grids on Earth.

-By demonstrating the feasibility of large solar sails, Solar Cruiser paves the way for even more ambitious missions.
-The spacecraft will also change the angle of its orbit, showing how a similar mission could hover high above the Sun’s poles, continuously monitoring them in a way that could revolutionize solar physics.
+By demonstrating the feasibility of large solar sails, Solar Cruiser aimed to pave the way for even more ambitious missions.
+The spacecraft would have also changed the angle of its orbit, showing how a similar mission could hover high above the Sun’s poles, continuously monitoring them in a way that could revolutionize solar physics.

-Solar Cruiser will coast with IMAP and another small satellite towards Lagrange point 1, or L1, a location where Earth and the Sun’s gravity balance to create a place for spacecraft to orbit.
+Solar Cruiser would have coasted with IMAP and another small satellite towards Lagrange point 1, or L1, a location where Earth and the Sun’s gravity balance to create a place for spacecraft to orbit.
 L1 lies along the Earth-Sun line about 1.5 million kilometers (0.9 million miles) from Earth.
-Solar Cruiser will fly beyond L1 and use a solar sail to make its own artificial orbit closer to the Sun, but still on a straight line between the Sun and Earth as Earth revolves around the Sun.
+Solar Cruiser would fly beyond L1 and use a solar sail to make its own artificial orbit closer to the Sun, but still on a straight line between the Sun and Earth as Earth revolves around the Sun.
 Only a solar sail can provide the forces necessary to maintain such an otherwise unstable orbit, since doing so requires constant fuel.

-Solar Cruiser will then use its sail to slowly change the angle of its orbit.
-The spacecraft will also test out a number of supplemental solar sailing technologies, including lightweight solar panels built into the sail structure.
-The sail will also use LCD panels that can be turned on and off to change the direction of thrust gained from solar sailing.
+Solar Cruiser would have then used its sail to slowly change the angle of its orbit.
+The spacecraft would have also tested out a number of supplemental solar sailing technologies, including lightweight solar panels built into the sail structure.
+The sail would also use LCD panels that could be turned on and off to change the direction of thrust gained from solar sailing.